Where is Nigeria’s Thriving Middle-Class in 2021? The Youth Want to Know.

 Nigerian residents receive traceable remittances of $25 billion annually from citizens and others overseas.
 Non-traceable transfers are large and yet difficult to estimate.
 The traceable figure is equivalent to over 6 percent of GDP and possibly larger.
 Such information does not account for the basic and luxury goods shipped to Nigerians from overseas.

-The remittances from overseas finance many things; overseas travel, school fees, medical bills, rent, daily sustenance, debts, repairs, essential goods, luxury goods, ceremonial activities, real estate acquisitions, and swell accounts.
+The remittances from overseas finance many things; overseas travel, school fees, medical bills, rent, daily sustenance, debts, repairs.
+And essential goods, luxury goods, ceremonial activities, real estate acquisitions, and swell accounts.
 Such remittance-fuelled expenditures count as vibrant middle-class activity.

 Money made from corruption benefits the corrupt, but it under-develops if not decivilises the economy; it has been that way for decades.
 But the corrupt become the visible exponents of the middle-class.

 Furthermore, the dependence of a significant section of the ‘spending’ middle-class on remittances from overseas shows the existence of a weak or co-dependent middle-class.
-The government may tax individuals for building a house, importing goods, or running a bank account, but it cannot get much tax out of the tiny middle-class income otherwise.
+The government may tax individuals for building a house, importing goods, or running a bank account.
+Still, it cannot get much tax out of the tiny middle-class income otherwise.

 We remember when being a doctor, lawyer, engineer, accountant, biochemist, or artist was possible for most and guaranteed a middle-class lifestyle.